-During the course of the year, the information that the Audit and Risk Committee has received has been timely and clear and has enabled the Committee to discharge its duties effectively.
+During the year, the information that the Audit and Risk Committee received has been timely and clear and has enabled the Committee to discharge its duties effectively.

 Role and Responsibilities

 The primary function of the Audit and Risk Committee is to assist the Board in fulfilling its oversight responsibilities.
 This includes reviewing the financial reports and other financial information and any significant financial judgement contained therein, before publication.